isaacSennerholt/sudelity/README.md

 3. **Ethical Dilemmas and Conflicts**
 A lack of Sudel can create ethical dilemmas and conflicts, particularly in situations where individual needs clash with the needs of the collective.

-#### Environmental Psychology

-1. **Increased Environmental Stress**
-Environments that do not support Sudelistic behaviors, such as crowded or noisy spaces, can increase environmental stress.
-This can further exacerbate the negative consequences of a lack of Sudel.
-2. **Negative Impact on Social Interactions**
-The physical environment can either facilitate or hinder positive social interactions.
-Environments that lack privacy, promote crowding, or are poorly designed for communication can make it more difficult to practice Sudel.
-3. **Disconnection from Nature**
-A lack of connection with nature can also have negative effects on social interaction and the practice of Sudel.
-Studies have shown that spending time in nature can increase empathy and prosocial behavior.

 ### How to Practice Sudelity: A Practical Guide

 1. **Cultivating Contextual Awareness**